Destination Door County

 Day 4 | Door County

 Our local guide joins us again this morning.
-We visit the Old Rugged Cross, have samples and shopping at the Door Peninsula Winery, enjoy some free time in Egg Harbor and have lunch at Al Johnson’s, serving traditional Swedish fare.
+We visit the Old Rugged Cross, have samples and shopping at the Door Peninsula Winery, enjoy some free time in Egg Harbor and have lunch at Al Johnson's, serving traditional Swedish fare.
 They are famous for the goats that graze on the sod roof atop the log-cabin eatery.
-This afternoon, we visit and tour Seaquist Farm Market, climb the Peninsula State Park Tower.
-The day ends in Fish Creek with dinner at Pelletier’s, featuring the “fish boil,” a Scandinavian tradition dating back to lumberjack days.
+This afternoon, we visit and tour Seaquist Farm Market, Ephraim Lavender and climb the Peninsula State Park Tower.
+The day ends in Fish Creek with dinner at Pelletier's, featuring the "fish boil," a Scandinavian tradition dating back to lumberjack days.
 (B,L,D)

 Day 5 | Green Bay to Ft.
 Adkinson

-Today we say goodbye to Door County and travel to Green Bay, Wisconsin’s oldest settlement.
+Today we say goodbye to Door County and travel to Green Bay, Wisconsin's oldest settlement.
 It is also the smallest city to host a National Football league team and the only NFL team to be owned by its fans.
-The Lambeau Field Tour allows fans to experience the Packers’ history-rich facility firsthand and see some of the behind-the-scenes areas.
-At the Hall of Fame, you will see Packers legends describe historic games in their own words and see displays of trophies from the Packers’ 13 world championships, including four Lombardi trophies.
+The Lambeau Field Tour allows fans to experience the Packers' history-rich facility firsthand and see some of the behind-the-scenes areas.
+At the Hall of Fame, you will see Packers legends describe historic games in their own words and see displays of trophies from the Packers' 13 world championships, including four Lombardi trophies.
 This afternoon we continue south to Ft.
 Adkinson.
-Tonight we enjoy the Fireside Dinner Theatre featuring a delicious meal and Broadway show "Rocky."
+Tonight we enjoy the Fireside Dinner Theatre featuring a delicious meal and Broadway show.
 (B,D)

 Day 6 | Return Home